sd1ver/Cheburashka/README.md

-Poliwrath is a generic server for account management
+Cheburashka is a generic server for account management